PARTNER WITH OUR COMMUNITY

 Your donation increases humanitarian services in the Pearl District, enhancing livability and fostering a thriving business environment.

-Portland’s community and philanthropic leaders—Al Solheim and Partners, Mary & Tim Boyle, Bobbi & Ray Davis, Keen, and the NWCC Board, have come together with a generous $400,000 contribution to fuel NWCC's work.
+Portland’s community and philanthropic leaders—Al Solheim and Partners, Mary & Tim Boyle, Bobbi & Ray Davis, Keen, and the NWCC Board, have come together to fuel NWCC's work.

 Your support can make all the difference—together, let’s build a stronger future for the Pearl District!